 North Carolina’s greatest resource is our people – and our state’s policies, programs, and systems can either block or unlock the full potential of our children and families.
 When we work together to create the conditions that allow children and caregivers to develop nurturing relationships, access efficient health services, and live and work with dignity, we tap into the human potential in North Carolina’s communities.

-As a health advocate with over ten years of experience in maternal and child health, Elizabeth (Liz) Star Winer and her husband Brad Winer established The Winer Family Foundation in 2011 to address health and social inequities confronting children in Charlotte and the surrounding area.
-With a foundation built on strong Jewish values and knowledge of how systemic disparities affect families, the Foundation focuses on early childhood development from prenatal to five and was created with the intention of identifying problems, convening experts, proposing innovative solutions and funding pilot programs to test creative approaches.
+As a health advocate with over ten years of experience in maternal and child health, Elizabeth (Liz) Star Winer and her husband Brad Winer established the Winer Family Foundation in 2011 to address health and social inequities confronting children in Charlotte and the surrounding area.
+The foundation is built on strong Jewish values and knowledge of how systemic disparities affect families.
+As Jews, the value of Tikkun Olam commands us to repair the world.
+It speaks to our belief in human responsibility.
+It is through this lens, that we focus our philanthropy.

 Respect: We come to this work humbly and center our partners’ strengths.